gantsign/ansible-role-pin-to-launcher/README.md

 - username: # Unix username
   pin_to_launcher:
     launcher: # Desktop application launcher to pin applications to (currently supported: 'dockbarx')
-    applications:
-      - app_id: # ID to use for the application (chosen by user, a-Z and '-' permitted)
-        desktop_file: # Absolute path to application `.desktop` file
+    favorites:
+      - application: # the file name of the .desktop file in /usr/share/applications/
 ```

 Example Playbook